-Saving a $1,000 emergency fund
+Saving a $1,000 emergency fund.

-Paying off all debt using the debt snowball method
+Paying off all debt using the debt snowball method.

-Building an emergency fund worth three to six months of expenses
+Building an emergency fund worth three to six months of expenses.

-Saving 15% of your income for retirement
+Saving 15% of your income for retirement.

-Building a college fund for your children
+Building a college fund for your children.

-Paying off your mortgage
+Paying off your mortgage.

-Building wealth and giving
+Building wealth and giving.

-How does the EveryDollar budget work?
+How to use the EveryDollar app

 Enter your income

 Start by entering all your anticipated income in the "Income for [Month]" category.
-To edit the paycheck line, click on the "Paycheck [number]" text box and edit the name of the check, then click in the "Planned" text box and enter your planned paycheck amount.
+To edit the paycheck line, click on the "Paycheck [number]" text box and edit the name of the check.
+Then, click in the "Planned" text box, and enter your planned paycheck amount.

 You have the option to lump all your income on one line or break it down per paycheck by clicking the "Add Paycheck" link at the bottom of the category.
-Adding a paycheck is great for folks who freelance and have multiple clients, as you can better track where your income is coming from.
+Adding a paycheck is great for folks who freelance and have multiple clients, as you can better track where your side hustle income is coming from.

 Enter your monthly expenses